‘General Hospital’ Spoilers: Casting News – Two Teens, Daya Vaidya And Kary Musa

 General Hospital spoilers from Soap Hub confirm that Daya Vaidya debuts as Martina Morales, the new love interest of Sonny Corinthos (Maurice Benard), on May 2.
 Sonny will head to The Haunted Star to drown his worries over his messy divorce from Carly Corinthos (Laura Wright) plus the shocker that she owns all his stuff.
 Sonny drinks and then kisses the brunette beauty while lying about his identity.

 Then, when Sonny and Martina run into each other at the courthouse, she’ll be stunned that the man who told her his name is “Michael” is really Port Charles’ mob boss of ill repute.
-Other General Hospital spoilers tease Martina may be Carly’s lawyer and her name is on the card that Alexis Davis (Nancy Lee Grahn) handed Carly as a reference for a divorce attorney.
+Other General Hospital spoilers tease Martina may be Carly’s lawyer, and her name is on the card that Alexis Davis (Nancy Lee Grahn) handed Carly as a reference for a divorce attorney.
 This will be a tangled mess worth watching.

 So @KaryMusa was on the Prospect Studios lot where #GH is shot.
 Since Daya Vaidya is Martina, that makes Kary DA Garcia! pic.twitter.com/3tPxOnbqjk